-Current research areas in robotics and control are design of novel robotic systems, coordination and control of multi-degree-offreedom robot systems, smart materials and intelligent structures and optimization of dynamic manufacturing processes
+Current research areas in robotics and control are design of novel robotic systems, coordination and control of multidegree-of-freedom robot systems, smart materials and intelligent structures and control of dynamic systems and manufacturing processes.

-Materials engineering is concerned with characterization and modeling of engineering materials including polymer, metal and ceramic matrix composites, high strain rate deformation, and high strain rate testing.
+Engineering materials are concerned with characterization and modeling of advanced materials including polymer, metal and ceramic matrix composites, high strain rate deformation, and high strain rate testing.
+Nanostructured materials research is focus on carbon nanotubes and nanoclays.

 The department is housed in the Robert L. Spencer Laboratory, containing modern facilities for a wide range of experimental programs.
-Among the facilities are a particle image velocimeter, a three-dimensional laser-Doppler velocimeter, scanning and transmission electron microscopes, high-vacuum chambers, mechanical- and ballistic-impact-testing systems, robots, rotating mirror high speed camera, high speed infrared thermographic camera, tension and compression split Hopkinson bars, 3-D printer, and extensive research-grade electronic instrumentation.
+Among the facilities are a particle image velocimeter, a three-dimensional laser-Doppler velocimeter, scanning and transmission electron microscopes, high-vacuum chambers, mechanical- and ballistic-impacttesting systems, robots, rotating mirror high speed camera, high speed infrared thermographic camera, tension and compression split Hopkinson bars, 3-D printer, and extensive research-grade electronic instrumentation.
 A fully staffed and equipped machine shop with a CNC lathe and miller support the research programs.